kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Generated Source Has a Build Cost and a Debugging Dividend
+## Generated Source Has a Build Cost and a Debugging Dividend { #generated-source-has }

 Generated source takes time to create and compile.